 All text and footnotes should be double-spaced.

-Along with the manuscript, authors of articles (including articles for Studies in Documents and Counterpoint) are asked to provide a one-paragraph abstract (150-250 words) and a short biographical sketch (no longer than 250 words).
+Along with the manuscript, authors of articles (including articles for Studies in Documents and Counterpoint) are asked to provide an abstract (150-250 words) and a short biographical sketch (no longer than 250 words).
 The biographical sketch should outline the author’s current and past positions in the archival field, his/her academic background, and any relevant service in the archival field (such as professional committee or editorial work) as well as any publications of note.
 For examples of abstracts and biographical sketches, please refer to previous issues of Archivaria.

 Authors are encouraged to include illustrative material (e.g., photos, maps, etc.) in their submission, as appropriate to the content.
 Digital copies of these works should be submitted as an email attachment at the time of initial submission.
 (See below for information regarding technical requirements.)
 Depending on the situation, it may be appropriate for authors to provide low-resolution images with the initial submission and submit publication quality copies once the article has been accepted for publication.

 At the time of initial submission, authors must also provide the completed Author Checklist for the Use of Images in Archivaria, which is a list of the illustrative material that the author wishes to use and a complete statement of all rights and permission requirements to use reproductions of works in which the rights are owned by third parties.
 (See below for information regarding rights and permissions.)
 Archivaria reserves the right to refuse to publish any article where rights or licensing agreements related to third-party material are time limited or otherwise restrictive of future use.
-Please contact the General Editor for a copy of the Checklist.

 For the purposes of publication, Archivaria will accept JPEG format, 300 dpi or 1,800 x 1,500 pixel range with a file size in the 500-700 KB range.
 (If using Adobe Photoshop, an 1,800 x 1,500 pixel image saved in medium JPEG compression should create a file in the 500 KB range.)
 Whenever possible, scanned images should be produced from the original photograph in order to ensure the highest possible quality for publication.